DeskX11/DeskX/README.md

 ## About

 The project was created for its own use within the home local network (you can use DeskX over the internet using port forwarding via ssh, with such a connection you only need to use the TCP protocol).
 I have a server at home with a large number of Linux virtual machines to which I needed remote access.
 All remote software I've tried had their problems - e.g., scrolling in the browser, dragging windows, etc. For this reason, a project was created that focuses on the fastest possible data transfer over the local network.
-The project works on all operating systems with X11.

 [You can leave your opinion - I am happy to get any feedback ;)](https://github.com/DeskX11/DeskX/discussions/4)